 PART A: CRITERIA FOR FILING

 The applicant (licensed contractor) shall prepare the applicable forms and exhibits for submittal and attach all required items.
 Please note that an incomplete application will not be accepted or processed.
-The contractor is the Permittee and is ultimately responsible for the accuracy of all information submitted and all work done that affects the right-of-wa
+The contractor is the Permittee and is ultimately responsible for the accuracy of all information submitted and all work done that affects the right-of-way.

-- Once a completed application has been filed and fees paid the permit is reviewed by Engineering and Traffic for completeness and technical accuracy, and appropriate insurance documentation has been provided then the permit can be issued.
+Once a completed application has been filed, appropriate fees have been paid, and the permit is approved by Engineering and Traffic for completeness and technical accuracy, and appropriate insurance documentation has been provided then the permit can be issued.
 All comments/corrections if any will be forwarded to the applicant.
 Once the Construction Certificate Permit / Beach Access Permit and Traffic Control Plan are approved the contractor/applicant will be notified.